ariel-tchougang/wuxia-serverless-gen-ai-app/README.md

   + mistral.mixtral-8x7b-instruct-v0:1
   + amazon.titan-text-express-v1

-- You need to set BEDROCK_MODEL_ID environment variable in your lambda function after the deployment.

 - You need to upload the files in folder ui (index.html, wuxia.css and wuxia.js) to the S3 bucket created by the project so that it can get picked up by CloudFront.

 - This project uses the latest OAC-based CloudFront–S3 setup (not legacy OAI).